We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

-Emma - A year in the life of a 23-year-old woman diagnosed with ovarian cancer
+A year in the life of a 23-year-old woman diagnosed with ovarian cancer

 “I put the bloating down to certain foods making it flare up.
 I went and started my new job, completed all the physical training, and noticed when I lay on my stomach it felt like I had a ball in there.
 I took a pregnancy test just to make sure, but it came back negative.

 I continued with life as I felt fine, but I started getting annoyed that my work trousers were getting tighter.
 I also needed to wee more but again I didn’t think anything of it, except my belly was large and hard.
-I managed to get a doctor’s appointment and they said ‘are you sure you’re not pregnant?’ and to go home and do a test, but she would refer me for a scan.
-I waited and waited for the scan, trying to be understanding that things take time, but I also didn’t for one minute think it could have been cancer (and I never received that scan).
+I managed to get a doctor’s appointment and they said ‘Are you sure you’re not pregnant?’ and to go home and do a test, but she would refer me for a scan.
+I waited and waited for the scan, trying to understand that things take time, but I also didn’t for one minute think it could have been cancer (and I never received that scan).

 August

 I went away for two weeks with the cadets, living life as normal as possible.
-I still struggled to eat but I didn’t want it to stop me doing anything.
+I still struggled to eat but I didn’t want it to stop me from doing anything.
 I was just very tired.
-I had a doctor’s appointment three days after I got back from camp and the doctor booked me for emergency blood test, and an urgent referral to gynaecology, to be seen within two weeks.
+I had a doctor’s appointment three days after I got back from camp and the doctor booked me for an emergency blood test, and an urgent referral to gynaecology, to be seen within two weeks.

-Emma Colledge 3.jpeg
+Emma Colledge hysterectomy

 September